Matthew 5:15–16: Analysis

-Hill notes that Father in heaven is a favourite expression of the author of Matthew's, occurring twenty times in his gospel, which could be a version of the common Old Testament phrase God of Israel, but with Israel replaced with heaven to show the wider application of the new message.
+Hill notes that "Father in heaven" is a favourite expression of the author of Matthew's gospel, occurring twenty times.
+It could be a version of the common Old Testament phrase God of Israel, but with Israel replaced with heaven to show the wider application of the new message.
 Schweizer notes that the light is intended to shine towards people in general, also emphasizing the universal mission.